agentrickard/domain/README.txt

 the setting 'Domain-based editing controls' as 'Do not use access control for editors'.
 In this case, the 'edit domain nodes' permission becomes irrelevant.

-The only choices for permissions would be who gets to adminster the module settings and who gets to assign nodes to specific domains.
+The only choices for permissions would be who gets to administer the module settings and who gets to assign nodes to specific domains.
 Generally, only users who you trust to 'administer site configuration' should be given the 'administer domains' permission.
 As for 'set domain access,' that can be given